STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

 ## Please just tell me what to do

-If you don't feel like developing your own package, here's a `gameday` blueprint that is a minimal but respectable way to complete the assignment.
+If you don't feel like developing your own package, here's a `gameday` blueprint that is a respectable way to complete the assignment.
 You are welcome to remix R code already written by someone, student or JB, in this class, but credit/link appropriately, e.g. in comments or your vignette.
 Take full advantage of [office hours](https://github.com/STAT545-UBC/Discussion/issues/47) and the [Discussion board](https://github.com/STAT545-UBC/Discussion/issues)!

+If you can't do all of this, do what you can.
+Make sure to include the vignette and push to GitHub, since that is needed for peer review and marking.

 + Rename the first argument `team.name` to `team` and provide the default value `"canucks"`.
 Update the documentation, examples and tests accordingly.